 - advice from other sources – for example, overseas regulatory authorities or news reports alert MPI to recalls made overseas.

-If there is a possibility that a food you sell or supply is unsafe or unsuitable, and it is no longer under your direct control, always contact MPI by phoning 0800 00 83 33 and asking to speak with the Food Compliance team:
+If there is a possibility that a food you sell or supply is unsafe or unsuitable, and it is no longer under your direct control:

-To ensure that public health is protected at all times, a food business must apply the precautionary principle when assessing risk.
+To ensure that public health is protected, a food business must apply the precautionary principle when assessing risk.
 This means that if there is doubt, err on the side of caution.
 If the information available indicates that the food could be a risk to human health, but the scientific evidence is inconclusive, then assume that it is a risk and take appropriate action to control the risk.

-The team coordinates all recalls according to strict MPI recall guidelines.
+The team coordinates all recalls using MPI recall guidelines.
 MPI must be satisfied that all reasonable steps are being taken to protect consumers.

-- MPI believes customer safety is at risk and there is more urgency than usual
+- MPI believes consumer safety is at risk and there is more urgency than usual

 - the manufacturer or food business is reluctant or slow to initiate or complete a recall.

-A "privileged statement" (also referred to as a "Director-General statement") is a step higher than a recall.
-MPI's chief executive can make privileged statements to protect consumers and inform the public under any of these Acts:
+A "privileged statement" is also referred to as a "Director-General statement".
+This can be made by MPI’s director-general to protect consumers and inform the public under the: